fleipold/jproc/README.md

 -----

 Running external commands in Java is an error prone task.
-JProc helps managing input and output of external processes as well as error conditions.
-It uses sensible defaults, such as throwing an exception if a process terminates with a non zero exit code.
+`JProc` helps managing input and output of non-interactive, external processes as well as error conditions.
+It uses sensible defaults, such as throwing an exception if a process terminates with a non zero exit status.

 Getting Started
 ---------------